Clicking a world box in the dashboard will take you to the composer.

 - Scroll your mouse wheel to zoom.

-- Click node headers to select node.
+- Click node to select that node.

 - Right-click node headers for additional options, including remove.